Asymptotic Uniform False Discovery Rate Control for Inference of Time-varying Correlations: Real Data Analysis

 Electroencephalography (EEG) measures the electrical activity of the brain using sensors placed on the scalp and facilitates many neuroscience studies.
-In this section, we analyze an EEG dataset collected to explore the relationship between alcoholism and brain activity.
+In this section, we analyze an EEG dataset, in order to explore the relationship between alcoholism and brain activity.
 Details regarding data collection procedures can be found in \cite{zhang1997electrophysiological}.
-While the original analysis focuses on amplitudes of event-related potentials (ERPs), we adopt an alternative perspective by constructing time-varying correlation networks of the ERPs.
+While the original analysis focuses on amplitudes of event-related potentials (ERPs), we adopt an alternative perspective by inferring time-varying correlations of the ERPs.

 The data in our analysis are available at \url{https://archive.ics.uci.edu/dataset/121/eeg+database}, and we focus on the SMNI\_CMI\_TRAIN dataset.
 It comprises 10 subjects from the alcoholic group and 10 subjects from the control group.
-Each subject performed 10 image recognition tasks when a single object is shown, with each task lasting one second, resulting in 10 segments per subject.
+Each subject performed 10 image recognition tasks when a single image was shown, with each task lasting one second, resulting in 10 segments per subject.
 Following the methodology in \cite{zhang1997electrophysiological}, the ERPs for each subject were averaged across these segments to obtain mean ERPs.
 ERPs were recorded using $p = 64$ electrodes, and each ERP segment consists of $n = 256$ time points, corresponding to a sampling rate of 256 Hz over one second.
-For each subject, we construct the time-varying correlation network $\mathcal{G}(t) = \{\mathcal{V}, \mathcal{E}(t)\}$ based on mean ERPs using Algorithm~\ref{alg1} in conjunction with the B-H procedure.
-For comparison, we also analyze the data with the FWER control method described in \cite{bai2025time}.
+For each subject, we run Algorithm~\ref{alg1} to obtain the time-varying rejection set $\cR(t)$.
+The target BY level is set as $\alpha = 0.2$, equivalently using the adjusted nominal level $\alpha/\ell(|\cH|)=0.0244$.
+We further visualize the result via constructing the time-varying correlation network $\mathcal{G}(t) = \{\mathcal{V}, \mathcal{E}(t)\}$, with node set $\cV = [p]$ and edge set $\cE(t) = \sth{(i,l): i,l\in[p], (i,l)~\mbox{or}~(l,i) \in \cR(t)}$.

 The 64 scalp electrodes can be grouped into five anatomical regions: frontal, central, parietal, occipital, and temporal.
 Let $\mathcal{V}_1, \dots, \mathcal{V}_5$ denote the sets of nodes corresponding to these five anatomical regions, and $\cV$ denote the set of all nodes.
-We define the connection proportion for region $i$ at time $t$ as
+We define the connection proportion for region $k\in[5]$ at time $t$ as

 Figure~\ref{fig:EEG} displays the time-varying connection proportions for each region (averaged across 10 subjects in each group).
-We have the following observatios:
+We have the following observations: